Maze Runner: The Death Cure: Plot

-Thomas, Newt, and Frypan, the last of the free "Gladers", join with the Right Arm resistance to retrieve other Immunes from a carriage of a train operated by WCKD, the organization responsible for capturing and experimenting on immune children, including Aris and Sonya.
+Thomas, Newt, and Frypan, the last of the free "Gladers", join with the Right Arm resistance to retrieve other Immunes from a carriage of a train operated by WCKD, the organization responsible for capturing and experimenting on these immune children, including Aris and Sonya.
 Aris tells Thomas that Minho, their Glader friend whom World Catastrophe Killzone Department (WCKD) had captured, (Note: As depicted in Maze Runner: The Scorch Trials) was on a different carriage and is headed to the "Last City", WCKD's base of operations.

-Against Vince's orders, the leader of the Right Arm, the three head to the Last City to rescue Minho.
+Against the orders of Vince, the leader of the Right Arm, the three head to the Last City to rescue Minho.
 WCKD is torturing Minho and several other children in the hope of developing a cure for the virus.
 The group is attacked by Cranks, humans infected with the Flare.
 However, Jorge and Brenda join them and save them.

 The group makes it to the wall of the Last City, which is heavily fortified.
 Outside the wall, people are rallying in protest to be let into the city.
 When WCKD opens fire at the protesters, the group is captured and taken to a hideout by a crew wearing gas masks.
-One of the members is revealed to be Gally, who survived being impaled by Minho's spear.
+One of the members is revealed to be Gally, who was presumed dead.
 (Note: As depicted in The Maze Runner) He then takes them to meet Lawrence, a rebellion leader, who helps Thomas, Newt, Gally, and Frypan enter the Last City.

 Gally takes Thomas and Newt on a city tour and, after spotting Teresa, tells Thomas that he can get them into WCKD headquarters.
 Newt then shows Thomas that he is infected.
 Promising to cure him, Thomas and Gally capture Teresa.
 Disguised as WCKD soldiers, they escort her inside WCKD headquarters and toward the location of the Immunes.
 Gally looks after the Immune children and stays to find a serum that slows the Flare.